LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 Though there is no admission deadline, be sure to leave time to get the necessary official English test results and transcript evaluations to Loyola before admission, and allow time after admission for obtaining a visa.
+If the process takes too long, you can roll your admission over to the next semester.

 .. index:: program costs